dfuse-io/docs/content/eosio/public-apis/reference/types/_index.md

 ---

-See the side navigation for the list of types, supported both through REST and dfuse Websocket.
+See the side navigation for the list of types, supported through [REST](/eosio/public-apis/reference/rest/) and [WebSocket](/eosio/public-apis/reference/websocket/).